 Becoming a digital workplace is more than downloading apps, automating HR functions, or adopting communication tools.
 While these are core components of a digital workplace, there has to be a well-thought-out strategy to accompany adoption that benefits every level of your company.
-When a digital workplace is implemented as an intentional business solution it delivers results, like a high performing workforce, that makes your company more competitive.
+When a digital workplace is implemented as an intentional business solution it delivers results, like a high performing workforce, that makes your company more competitive, especially with strategy building blocks.

 As you design your digital workplace strategy you need to know: